zunetrix/MasterOfPuppets/README.md

 # Master Of Puppets

-FFXIV plugin to send macro actions
+FFXIV plugin to use custom individual actions (like macros) with local sync or via chat (party, linkshell, crossworld linkshell)